Travatan Z dropsPronunciation

 Important safety information:

-- Travatan Z drops is for use in the eye only.
+- Travatan Z drops are for use in the eye only.
 Do not get it in your nose or mouth.

 - Travatan Z drops may cause blurred vision or make your eyes more sensitive to light.
 Use Travatan Z drops with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.
 If your eyes become sensitive to light, wearing sunglasses may help.

 - Travatan Z drops may cause the colored part of your eye (iris) to turn brown.
 This may be more noticeable if you have lighter-colored eyes (eg, blue, green, grey), but it can also occur in patients who have brown eyes.
 This change may be permanent.
 It may not be noticeable for several months to years.
 If it occurs, you will need to have regular eye examinations.
 Discuss any questions or concerns with your doctor.

 - Travatan Z drops may cause your eyelids to darken.
 It may also cause changes in the way that your eyelashes grow (eg, length, thickness, number of lashes).
 This change may be permanent.
 Discuss any questions or concerns with your doctor.